May 30, 2025: Dr. Chaerin Kim was interviewed by the WUMB-FM 91.9 FM in Boston!

 Listen to her interview here!

-March 30, 2024: Dr. Chaerin Kim was interviewed by the WGTE Public Media!
+March 30, 2024: Dr. Chaerin Kim was interviewed by the WGTE Public Media in Ohio!

 Listen to her interview here!

-January 20, 2021: Dr. Chaerin Kim was interviewed by the WCPE Classical Station!
+January 20, 2021: Dr. Chaerin Kim was interviewed by the WCPE Classical Station in North Carolina!

 Listen to her interview here!